ManasaMadiraju/ai201-project2-fitfindr-starter/README.md

 print(suggest_outfit(results[0], get_empty_wardrobe()))
 "
 ```
-Returns general styling advice rather than an empty string or exception.

-### `create_fit_card` — Empty or whitespace-only outfit string
+### `create_fit_card` — outfit string is empty
-The tool checks `if not outfit or not outfit.strip()` before calling the LLM.
-If the guard triggers, it returns: *"Cannot generate a fit card without an outfit suggestion.
-Please try your search again."* No LLM call is made.
-LLM API errors are also caught with a try/except and return a fallback string.
+The tool checks `if not outfit or not outfit.strip()` before doing anything.
+If that's true, it returns `"Cannot generate a fit card without an outfit suggestion.
+Please try your search again."` without calling the LLM at all.

-**Triggered example:**
+**To trigger it:**
 ```bash
 python -c "
 from tools import search_listings, create_fit_card